wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 file `memLinkBase.h`. `class MemLinkBase` is derived from `class SubComponent`, meaning that it must be loaded into a containing component's slot. `class MemLinkBase` contains a call back function as data member, `recvHandler`, which is called in method `recvNotify()`.
-The call back function must be set after the initialization of the object (or its derivations) by calling `setRecvHandler()`, with a caller-provided standard functor object for `class Event`.
+The call back function must be set after the construction of the object (or its derivations) by calling `setRecvHandler()`, with a caller-provided standard functor object for `class Event`.
 The object also contains a `struct EndpointInfo` data object, but `class MemLink` does not leverage the endpoint, and hence we exclude this from our discussion.